Cyndi Lauper: Activism

-Lauper has been an LGBT rights supporter throughout her career, campaigning for equality through various charities and gay pride events around the world.
+Lauper has been an LGBTQ rights supporter throughout her career, campaigning for equality through various charities and gay pride events around the world.
 Lauper stated that she became involved in gay rights advocacy because her sister Ellen is a lesbian and because Lauper herself was passionate about equality.
 Lauper cites her sister Ellen as a role model.

 Her song "Above the Clouds" celebrates the memory of Matthew Shepard, a young gay man beaten to death in Wyoming.
 As a member of the Matthew Shepard Foundation Board, Lauper devoted a concert tour in 2005 to promoting the Foundation's message.

 She co-founded the True Colors tour for Human Rights throughout the United States and Canada in June 2007.
-One dollar from each ticket was earmarked for the Human Rights Campaign, which advocates equal rights for LGBT individuals.
+One dollar from each ticket was earmarked for the Human Rights Campaign, which advocates equal rights for LGBTQ individuals.